savmuv/gd-utils/readme.md

 ```
 npm install --unsafe-perm=true --allow-root
 ```
-> If it shows `0 vulnerabilities` means its success
+ If it shows `0 vulnerabilities` it means that installation is successful

 🌠 Go to Autorclone/folderclone Folder In your PC and Open Accounts Folder - Copy all the json files

 🌠 Go to `sa` Folder inside `Gd-utils` Folder and Paste all the json files there